Privacy Statement concerning use of the “vodafone-institut.de” Website

 5. Data transfer to third parties, transfer to third countries

 No data is transferred to third parties.
 Nor will your data be transferred to any third country outside the European Union or the European Economic Area or to any international organisation.
+A transmission to other recipients may be necessary if we instruct companies, for example technical service providers, with the performance of corresponding services.
+In this case, data protection agreements exist to safeguard this transmission.

 Cookies serve the following purposes: